rebeccaw628/todos/README.md

 - Managing optional inputs like `dueDate` introduced challenges when validating forms, especially when using TypeScript and schema validation tools.
 - Special care was taken to correctly handle `null`, `undefined`, and empty values without breaking the form or type constraints

+## Future Improvements

+- Implementing pagination and filtering in backend
+- Allowing the user to select between the option of creating a new category or choosing from an existing category when creating a new task